 Orderly and open participation by the students should be encouraged for the best possible learning environment.
-Students should also be encouraged to maintain confidentiality of opinions shared in the classroom, study group, and learning team setting.
+Students should also be encouraged to maintain confidentiality of opinions shared during class, study group, and learning team setting.

-Students are expected to conduct themselves in a professional manner while in the classroom or online.
+Students are expected to conduct themselves in a professional manner while online.
 Remarks which are sexist, racist or otherwise personally offensive to others are inappropriate and out of keeping with the values of AGS.
-Such remarks may result in the student being dismissed by the instructor and marked absent from class.
+Such remarks may result in the student being dismissed by the instructor for the remainder of that class session and marked absent.

-Anyone coming to class seeming to be under the influence of drugs or alcohol or otherwise behaving in an inappropriate way may be dismissed from class by the instructor and regarded as absent.
-If such an event were to take place, the instructor must file an incident report with the Dean of AGS within 24 hours.
+Anyone appearing in class to be under the influence of drugs or alcohol or otherwise behaving in an inappropriate way may be dismissed from that session by the instructor and regarded as absent.
+If such an event were to take place, the instructor must file an incident report with the VP of AGS within 24 hours.
 Behavior which is not in conformity with the values of AGS may result in dismissal from the College.